Azure Kubernetes Service (AKS)

 - 7 Microservices use databases to store and retrieve information

 - 8 Administrator accesses via a separate admin portal

-Use the ACI Connector to provision pods inside ACI that start in seconds.
+Use the AKS virtual node to provision pods inside ACI that start in seconds.
 This enables AKS to run with just enough capacity for your average workload.
 As you run out of capacity in your AKS cluster, scale out additional pods in ACI without any additional servers to manage.

 - 1 User registers container in Azure Container Registry